- Things to Know

 It is generally agreed that the tendency to atopy is inherited.
-For the purposes of this discussion, the term eczema and atopic dermatitis will be synonymous.
+For the purposes of this discussion, the terms eczema and atopic dermatitis will be synonymous.
 Individuals with atopic dermatitis have a variety of abnormal immunologic findings, like elevated IgE antibody (immunoglobulin E) levels and defective cell-mediated immunity, which causes difficulty in fighting off certain viral, bacterial, and fungal infections.
 Despite a susceptibility to certain infections, eczema is not itself contagious in any way.

 Like most other noninfectious diseases, atopic skin disease can be triggered by environmental factors.
-One of the hallmarks of atopic dermatitis is excessive skin dryness, which seems to be due a lack of certain skin proteins called filaggrins.
+One of the hallmarks of atopic dermatitis is excessive skin dryness, which seems to be due to a lack of certain skin proteins called filaggrin.
 Any factor that promotes dryness is likely to worsen atopic dermatitis.
 A very dry sleeping environment may be improved with a bedroom or house humidifier.

 Common triggers of atopic dermatitis include the following: